-Access to the UV system controller network is accomplished by the following methods:
+Access to the UV system controller network is accomplished by the following connection methods:

-- A LAN connection to the optional system management node (running the SGI Management Center software application).
-This can also be done using an optional VGA-connected console, see Figure 1-1. - A direct ethernet connection to a CMC, see Figure 1-2. - A serial connection to the "Console" port on the CMC.
+- A LAN connection to the system management node (running the SGI Management Center software application).
+This can also be done using an optional VGA-connected console, see Figure 1-1. - A direct ethernet connection (see Figure 1-2) to a CMC (also see the note below). - A serial connection to the "Console" port on the CMC (see note below).